stanulilic/stanleyulili.com-old/_posts/2019-08-31-how-to-install-django-on-windows.md

 ## Install Django on Windows

-The commands that we will run in this tutorial will work on both Windows Command Prompt(CMD) and Powershell.
-In this tutorial, we are going to use Powershell but you are free to use CMD if that's what you like.
+The commands that we will run in this coming steps will work on both Windows Command Prompt(CMD) and Powershell.
+I will use Powershell but you can CMD if that's what you prefer.

 ### Step 1 - Open Powershell